eliashaeussler/typo3-sitemap-robots/README.md

 An extension for TYPO3 CMS that enhances `robots.txt` from site configuration with located XML sitemaps.
 Injection of sitemap configuration can be managed on a per-site basis and is done by an additional frontend middleware.
+The extension supports static routes as well as injection into local files.

 ## 🚀 Features

 * Middleware to inject sitemap configurations into `robots.txt`
 * Manage sitemap injection on a per-site basis using site configuration
+* Supports static routes and local files
 * Compatible with TYPO3 12.4 LTS

 ## 🔥 Installation